 Your last year of high school’s going to fly by.
-This senior-year calendar will help keep you on track for college.
+Our advice for high school seniors is a calendar that will help keep you on track for college.

 - Enjoy the last of your summer break!
 But use the time wisely.
 If you haven’t already, carefully consider which colleges most interest you and best suit your needs.

-- Plan campus visits, and look for college fairs headed to your area in fall.
+- Plan campus visits, and look for college fairs headed to your area in the fall.

 - Make a checklist of materials – and deadlines – needed for each school you’re interested in attending.